junegunn/fzf/README.md

 ### Key binding

 Use CTRL-J and CTRL-K (or CTRL-N and CTRL-P) to change the selection, press enter key to select the item.
-CTRL-C will terminate the finder.
+CTRL-C, CTRL-G, or ESC will terminate the finder.

 The following readline key bindings should also work as expected.